 “How much money can I make day trading stocks or futures?” and “What are the odds of making consistent money?” are frequently asked questions among new and struggling experienced traders, but they only represent one side of the same coin when it comes down to evaluating the viability of trading as a business.
-Unfortunately, countless youtube videos with pretenders “making” thousands of dollars trading out of their rented luxury cars portray an image of professional day trading that is not really helpful when trying to objectively assess it as a business from a risk versus reward perspective.
+Unfortunately, countless youtube videos with pretenders “making” thousands of dollars trading out of their rented luxury cars portray an image of professional day trading that is not really helpful when trying to objectively assess trading as a business opportunity from a risk versus reward perspective.

 Of course, “expert” critics claim that day trading is for suckers, which is certainly true for the majority of traders out there.
 However, this is also due to misleading and harmful trading education feeding on the greed and naivety of newcomers.
 In general, failure rates for small businesses are high across all industries — this also includes hedge funds by the way — if you don’t know what you’re doing.
 Why should this be different for an independent trader?